MSF Academy for Healthcare: Bringing professional medical learning to the heart of the field reality

 - To start in 2021 – for any information on the topic, please contact [email protected]brussels.msf.org

 Post-Graduate Diploma in Infectious Diseases (120 credits)

 Infectious diseases remain a major priority for MSF, and specific expertise in this field is often required in MSF projects, yet can be hard to find.
-A post-graduate diploma course, with content that is adapted to the clinical needs of MSF projects, will enrol an average of 15 medical doctors yearly.
-The course is currently under development, and the first MSF participants may already been enrolled to some short courses in January 2021.
+A post-graduate diploma course is currently under development, and the first MSF participants may already been enrolled to some short courses in January 2021.
 How:

 Bart Janssens, Director